section-engineering-education/engineering-education/content/articles/simplex-method-in-python/index.md

 $R\ge0, T\ge0,M\ge0$

-Now, we can combine the following and develop the following optimization problem.
+Now, we can combine the following and develop the following optimization problem:

 $Maximize\ P = 8R+12T+22M $